-Father Angelos’ point that deeper education would be helpful was countered by Dr. Salah Ed-din Nefeily, a professor of English literature at Al-Azhar Islamic University.
+Father Angelos’ point that deeper environmental education would be helpful was countered by Dr. Salah Ed-din Nefeily, a professor of English literature at Al-Azhar Islamic University.
 Dr. Salah pointed to the daily reality of wealthy, well-educated Egyptians commonly seen throwing garbage out their windows.

-Dr. Salah noted that the Prophet’s traditions are full of examples of care for animals and plants in Islam, including taking the initiative to remove harm from the street.
+Dr. Salah noted that the Prophet’s traditions (or Hadith) are full of examples of care for animals and plants in Islam, including taking the initiative to remove harm from the street.
 Father Angelos asked sadly, “How can we make sure that the streets, the country is as clean as the inside of people’s homes when garbage containers are stolen from the streets?”